alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.15.1.
 VPC Flow Logs

 - Capture packet metadata, not packet contents.
+For packet contents you need a packet sniffer.
+Flow logs only capture things like:
-  - Things like source IP
+  - Source IP
   - Destination IP
   - Packet size
   - Anything which could be observed from the outside of the packet.